Living Trusts

 A trust lets you specify who will receive your property without the need for intervention by the Probate Court.
 It is administered by your successor trustee.
 A properly drafted and funded trust can help your family avoid the time and expense of probate administration, as well as streamline the transfer of assets to your beneficiaries.

-A trust can also provide guardian-like and consevator-like powers for the successor trustee (often an adult child of the trust creator) without the incuring the expense of petitioning the Court for these powers.
-These powers can help you manage and preserve parents’ assets to provide for their care.
+When coupled with properly-drafted durable powers of attorney (financial, business, and health care), a trust can also provide guardian-like and consevator-like powers for the successor trustee (often an adult child of the trust creator) without the incuring the hassle and expense of petitioning the Court for these powers.
+These powers can help you manage and preserve parents’ assets to better provide for their care.

 Share This